 \section{Abstract}

 In this paper, we propose a generalized alternating direction method of multipliers (ADMM) with semi-proximal terms for solving a class of convex composite conic optimization problems, of which some are high-dimensional, to moderate accuracy.
-Our primary motivation is that this method, together with properly chosen semi-proximal terms, such as those generated by the recent advance of symmetric Gauss-Seidel technique, is applicable to tackling these problems.
-Moreover, the proposed method, which relaxes both the primal and the dual variables in a natural way with one relaxation factor in the interval $(0,2)$, has the potential of enhancing the performance of the classic ADMM.
+Our primary motivation is that this method, together with properly chosen semi-proximal terms, such as those generated by the recent advance of block symmetric Gauss-Seidel technique, is capable of tackling these problems.
+Moreover, the proposed method, which relaxes both the primal and the dual variables in a natural way with a common relaxation factor in the interval of $(0,2)$, has the potential of enhancing the performance of the classic ADMM.
 Extensive numerical experiments on various doubly non-negative semidefinite programming problems, with or without inequality constraints, are conducted.
 The corresponding results showed that all these multi-block problems can be successively solved, and the advantage of using the relaxation step is apparent.

 \keywords{Convex Composite Conic Programming \and Alternating Direction Method of Multipliers \and Doubly Non-Negative Semidefinite Programming \and Relaxation \and Semi-Proximal Terms} \subclass{90C22 \and 90C25 \and 90C06 \and 65K05}